JanBenisek/Azure-REST-API-workouts/README.md

 ## Deploy the API
   - Build the webapp by running `resources/azure-deploy.sh` file
+  - As an experiment, I set up Azure Pipelines
-  - Upon commit, the Azure Pipelines will be triggered, deploying the newest version
+  - -  It will be triggered upon commit, deploying the newest version

 ### Usage
   - See the `resources/examples.ipynb` file